suggap

 Plot

 In 1881, Chon Wang – a homophone for John Wayne – is a Chinese Imperial Guard in the Forbidden City.
 After Princess Pei-Pei, aided by her foreign tutor, runs away to the United States, the Emperor of China sends three of his guards and the Royal Interpreter to retrieve her.
 Having failed to stop her escape, Wang insists on joining the mission.
 The Royal Interpreter, Wang's uncle, allows him to accompany the party, and the Captain of the Imperial Guards hopes the "foreign devils" will get rid of Wang.
 The party arrives in Nevada, where outlaw Roy O'Bannon and his gang hijack their train.
 Wallace, a new member of Roy's gang, kills Wang's uncle, and Wang, a skilled martial artist, fights off the gang before uncoupling the train cars and escaping on the engine.
 Wallace takes over the gang, leaving Roy buried up to his chin in the desert.
-Meanwhile, Pei-Pei, tricked into believing she was freely escaping her arranged marriage in China, learns she has been kidnapped by an agent of Lo Fong, a traitor who fled the Forbidden City.
+Meanwhile, Pei-Pei, tricked into believing she was freely escaping her arranged marriage in China, learns she has been kidnapped by an agent of Lo Fong, a rebel who fled the Forbidden City.
+Fong later kills his agent after he demands an increased pay from him.